S&C Slatter are experts in the design, construction and maintenance of multi-use games areas (MUGAs).

 For non-artificial surfaces, power washing and new coatings are key elements of regular maintenance.

-Find out more about the types of maintenance multi-use games areas require.
+Find out more about the types of maintenance multi-use games areas require or contact our dedicated in house team.